 Senior Director, Healthcare Integration

-Trusa Grosso, senior director of Healthcare Integration at Aspire Indiana, holds a bachelor’s degree from Rhodes College and an MSW from the University of Alabama.
-As a licensed clinical social worker, Trusa has over 25 years of experience as an administrator and clinician in various settings, including hospital administration, corrections, outpatient mental health services, and as a faculty member with the University Of Tennessee School Of Medicine’s Department of Psychiatry.
-In addition to the responsibilities of teaching medical students and residents, she was a practitioner with the University’s private practice arm, UT Medical Group.
-There she practiced in an outpatient multi-specialty clinic that included primary care physicians as the practice anchor.
+Trusa Grosso is the Senior Director of Healthcare Integration at Aspire Indiana.
+She holds a bachelor’s degree from Rhodes College and an MSW from the University of Alabama.
+Trusa has over 30 years of experience as an administrator and clinician in various settings, including hospital administration, corrections, outpatient mental health services, integrated settings, and as a faculty member with the University Of Tennessee Department of Psychiatry.

 Susie began a career in Social Work in 1995.
 She graduated from Anderson University with a Master’s Degree in Social Work and entered the Advanced Standing Master’s program at IUPUI to graduate with her Master’s Degree in Social Work in 1996.
 She holds licenses in clinical social work and clinical addiction counseling.
 Her career has taken place primarily in Madison County, Indiana and now she travels throughout our Aspire locations in her new role.
 Susie was first employed with what is now called the Anderson Center of St. Vincent’s as an outpatient therapist and was promoted to the director of outpatient therapy services in 1998.
 Susie has had special education and training in substance abuse treatment, problem gambling treatment, crisis intervention training, employee assistance training, stress management, and suicide prevention.
 Recently, Susie went to training to become a forensic interviewer for the Aspire child advocacy center, Kids Talk.
 She has given countless presentations about mental health and addiction in the communities in which she has served and has been actively participating on community committees such as the Madison County Child Sexual Abuse Task Force, the Madison County Community Mental Health Coalition, the United Way Board of Directors and was the chair for the Department of Child Services Child Protection Team.